James Earl Jones, acclaimed actor and voice of Darth Vader, dies at 93

-His agent, Barry McPherson, confirmed Jones died Monday morning at home in New York's Hudson Valley region.
+His agent, Barry McPherson, confirmed Jones died Monday morning at home.
 The cause was not immediately clear.

-The pioneering Jones, who was one of the first African American actors in a continuing role on a daytime drama and worked deep into his 80s, won two Emmys, a Golden Globe, two Tony Awards, a Grammy, the National Medal of Arts, the Kennedy Center Honors and was given an honorary Oscar and a special Tony for lifetime achievement.
+The pioneering Jones, who worked deep into his 80s, won two Emmys, a Golden Globe, two Tony Awards, a Grammy, the National Medal of Arts, the Kennedy Center Honors and was given an honorary Oscar and a special Tony for lifetime achievement.
 In 2022, a Broadway theater was renamed in his honor.

 He cut an elegant figure late in life, with a wry sense of humor and a ferocious work habit.
 In 2015, he arrived at rehearsals for a Broadway run of “The Gin Game” having already memorized the play and with notebooks filled with comments from the creative team.
 He said he was always in service of the work.